Dr. Katherine O'Neill

 Ph.D.
 Nicholas School of the Environment, Duke University

 B.S.
 Environmental Science and Geology, College of William and Mary

-Research & Teaching InterestsCritical Zone science and management, ecosystem and landscape ecology, Earth systems science, soils, GIS, sustainability, carbon and greenhouse gas assessments, global change, natural resources, ecosystem services
+Ecosystem and landscape ecology, earth systems science, critical zone science, soils, GIS, sustainability, carbon and greenhouse gas assessments, global change, natural resources, ecosystem services

 Her work and teaching at Roanoke also builds upon her graduate training and research with the U.S. Geological Survey (U.S. Global Carbon Program) which integrated field and lab measurements with models and satellite imagery to evaluate the potential impacts of warmer climates and increased fire frequency on greenhouse gas emissions from permafrost soils in Alaska and Canada.
 She is currently an investigator at the National Science Foundation’s Calhoun Critical Zone Observatory charged with developing educational materials based on emerging research into historical land use practices and the ways in which the legacy of severe soil erosion in the southern Piedmont have, and continue to, impact processes within the Earth's Critical Zone.